puzzle/ansible-training/content/en/docs/11/_index.en.md

 * It should check for three things:
   * check if the website on one of the two webservers is down.
 (Same as Task 3 above)
   * check if the message matches exactly the string "webservers down" (Same as Task 5 above)
-  * check if the message contains the string "ERROR"
+  * check if the message contains the string "ERROR" or "error"
 * If one of the criterias above are met, do two things:
   1. run the ansible shell module to print the string "WEBSERVER ISSUES, REMEDIATION IN PROGRESS." into the journald log.
 (Use the command `systemd-cat echo "WEBSERVER ISSUES, REMEDIATION IN PROGRESS."`)
   2. run playbook `webservers.yml`